Darxo/Hardened/README.md

 - Humans now have a resurrect chance of 100 (up from 33) and have a resurrect delay of 1-3 rounds (down from 2-3)

 ## World Map

+### Renown

+- Add new additional penalty of -50 Renown when cancelling a contract for which you got paid in advance
+- Cancelling a contract now inflicts -5 Relation (down from -10)
+- Cancelling a contract for which you got paid in advance now inflicts and additional -15 Relation (up from -10)
+- Cancelling a contract now inflicts -50 Renown (down from -100)
+- Failing a contract now inflicts -50 Renown (down from -75)

 ### Settlements